Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026 Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026

 Disclosure: "Visit Broker" links are partner (affiliate) links.
 FX Recap may earn a commission at no cost to you.
 Trading involves significant risk of loss.
 T&Cs apply.

-Risk Notice: Forex trading involves significant risk of capital loss.
-Swap-free accounts do not reduce market risk.
+Risk Notice: Forex and CFD trading involves a high level of risk, and you could lose part or all of your invested capital.
+Choosing a swap-free account does not reduce the market risks associated with trading.
 Between 70 and 80 percent of retail CFD traders lose money, based on figures disclosed by regulated brokers.
-Trade with capital you can afford to lose.
+Speculative trading carries inherent financial risk; capital exposure should be limited to disposable funds.

-The core function is straightforward.
-In a standard Forex account, holding a position overnight triggers a swap fee.
-That fee reflects the interest rate differential between the two currencies in a pair and can be positive or negative depending on direction and market conditions.
+Fundamentally, an Islamic account removes overnight swap charges from eligible positions.
+In a standard forex trading account, keeping a position open past the daily close triggers an overnight swap calculation.
+The swap reflects the interest rate difference between the two currencies in the pair and can be positive or negative depending on direction and market conditions.

 Broker ModelSwap FeesAdmin FeeWhen It Applies